Dream Team (law): Johnnie Cochran

 Cochran joined the Simpson defense team and later took over as its chair, during the trial.
-In his closing arguments, Cochran famously uttered the phrase, "If it doesn't fit, you must acquit," alluding to the fact that the glove the prosecutors alleged Simpson wore during the murder did not fit Simpson's hand.
+In his closing arguments, Cochran famously said, "If it doesn't fit, you must acquit," referring to the fact that the glove the prosecutors alleged Simpson wore during the murder did not fit Simpson's hand.
 Cochran was diagnosed with a brain tumor in December 2003 and subsequently died in his home in Los Angeles, on March 29, 2005.

 Robert Kardashian

 Robert Kardashian was a close friend of Simpson.
 Simpson stayed in Kardashian's house to avoid the media while the investigations and subsequent media fallout concerning the murders of Nicole Brown Simpson and Ronald Goldman unfolded.
 When Simpson failed to turn himself in on June 17, 1994, Kardashian read a letter written by Simpson to the media that had assembled outside of his house.
 Kardashian ended up reactivating his license to practice law, which he had let lapse prior to the Simpson case, to join Simpson's defense team.
 After the case, he doubted Simpson's innocence, eventually severing ties with Simpson, stating that had he known his family would get death threats, he would have never taken the case.
 Kardashian was diagnosed with esophageal cancer in July 2003.
 He died at the age of 59 on September 30, 2003.